AccessNow/helpline_documentation_resources/advice/account_rec_and_deact/account_recovery_and_deactivation.md

    * For Facebook Profiles and Pages https://www.facebook.com/help/131719720300233/

-   Before escalating the issue to the Facebook team, it is essential to make sure that the client already submitted their issue through the standard link in the first place.
-Dedicated to hacked Account pages, it can be found here:
+   Note: before escalating the issue to the Facebook team, it is essential to make sure that the client already submitted their issue through the standard link first.

    * For Google
    https://support.google.com/mail/answer/50270?hl=en